List of Commercial Banks in Nepal | Class A Banks

 The banking history of Nepal began with the establishment of Nepal Bank Limited in 1937 A.D.
 (1994 B.S.).
 It was the first commercial bank in the country, jointly owned by the government and the general public.

 Commercial banks are regulated by the Nepal Rastra Bank (Central Bank of Nepal) and must meet strict capital and operational requirements.
-Nepal Rastra Bank has classified banks into four distinct categories as follows:
+There are four types of banks categorized by Nepal Rastra Bank as follows:

 List of Commercial Banks in Nepal